X16Community/x16-emulator/README.md

 This is the first release of x16-emulator by the X16Community team

 * Features
-	* Added testbench mode [stefan-b-jacobsson, indigodarkwolf]
+	* Added testbench mode [stefan-b-jakobsson, indigodarkwolf]
 	* Added `-noemucmdkeys` option [jestin]
 	* New `FIFO_EMPTY` flag in `PCM_CTRL` to reflect new VERA feature [ZeroByteOrg]
 	* Added `-widescreen` option to simulate stretched 640x480 output at a 16:9 aspect ratio [jestin]
 	* New `SCANLINE` VERA register behavior to reflect updated VERA feature [mooinglemur]
-	* Added `-randram` and `-wuninit` command line arguments to randomize RAM at boot, and to emit a console warning when uninitialized RAM is read, respectively. [stefan-b-jacobsson]
+	* Added `-randram` and `-wuninit` command line arguments to randomize RAM at boot, and to emit a console warning when uninitialized RAM is read, respectively. [stefan-b-jakobsson]
 	* Allow specifying non-power-of-2 argument to `-ram`, in increments of 8k [JimmyDansbo]
 	* Added `-via2` option to selectively enable a VIA at $9F10. [akumanatt]
 	* Added ROM cart loading with `-cart` and `-cartbin` [indigodarkwolf]